BigFood2307/ifacconf-typst/README.md

 This template exports the `ifacconf` function with the following named arguments:

 - `authors`: (default: ()) array of authors.
 For each author you can specify a name, email (optional), and affiliation.
 The affiliation must be an integer corresponding to an entry in the 1-indexed affiliations list (or 0 for no affiliation).
+For authors with multiple affiliations, use an array of integers.
+Their email will only be shown on their first affiliation.
 - `affiliations`: (default: ()) array of affiliations.
 For each affiliation you can specify a department, organization, and address.
 Everything is optional (i.e., an affiliation can be an empty array).
 - `abstract`: (default: none) the paper's abstract.
 Can be omitted if you don't have one.
 - `keywords`: (default: ()) array of keywords to display after the abstract